emb-riscv/specs-markdown/exceptions-and-interrupts.md

   recommended that software handling priorities know about the number of bits and use asserts to validate the priority values.</sup>

+> <sup>[PA]: the truncation of priority bits should be done at the least-significant end, to avoid the kind of priority inversion. [ilg] this translates into moving the bits to the other end of the word/register, and possibly requiring byte/half-word accesses to the NIC.<sup>

 ### Interrupt preemption and nesting

 If an hart is executing an interrupt handler and a higher priority interrupt